akaliutau/livability-score/README.md

 We define the five distinct points in our design:

-1. This is a loosely coupled architecture, where all communication between different stages and services is implemented through using tables with  stable schema in Big Query
+1. This is a loosely coupled architecture, where all communication between different stages and services is implemented through using tables with stable schema in Big Query.
 2. High level of throughput, robustness and scalability are provided by scalable services at GCP.
 For example, messages from millions of devices are queued in PubSub and processed to appropriate tables in BiqQuery by elastic cluster of Cloud Functions
 3. To calculate the score the 1-2 weeks worth of data is needed.
 The score is calculated on scheduled basis and the result is stored as a vector to specific path at GCS.
 The data from BigQuery tables then is archived to GCS in `COLDLINE` class
 4. The system is easily extensible via adding support for additional type of Event Processors, which can process output from sensors of various nature.
-Consistency is preserved thanks to loosely coupled architecture
 5. The system is designed with FinOps in mind (see the section below for cost estimation of our solution)

-The p.3 currently is implemented as a PoC, through the notebook at Colab; pp. 4 and 5 are design recommendations and implemented at the architecture level (wasn't implemented in our PoC)
+The p.3 currently is implemented as a PoC, through the notebook at Colab; pp. 4 and 5 are design recommendations and implemented at the architecture level (the demo for that wasn't included in our PoC)

-### Security consideration
+### Security considerations

-To send a message to PubSub topic, the script uses a specific Service Account with the minimum necessary permissions.
+To send a message to PubSub topic, the script uses a specific Service Account (SA) with the minimum necessary permissions.
 Since in such situation many devices are using the same SA, this potentially can be viewed as an issue from a security perspective due to increased attack surface.

 To mitigate this problem, we can propose to use the groups of SAs, partitioned geographically or by other criteria.
+Scripts which uses SAs should be implemented with option to download a new SA key if the old one got revoked (key rotation design principle)

 ## Getting started